 If you are concerned for the immediate safety of yourself or others, please dial 911.

-Examples of violations include illegal or fraudulent activity, financial misstatements or irregularities, conflicts of interest, unethical conduct, and violations of laws, rules or regulations.
+The Accountability and Integrity Hotline can be used to report concerns in the following categories: academic and student affairs, accounting and financial, athletics, human resources, information technology, research, risk and safety, and concerns in other areas.
+Examples of violations include academic misconduct, conflicts of interest, misuse of university assets, theft of university property, unsafe working conditions, hostile work environment, data privacy, research misconduct, and other violations of laws, rules or regulations.
 If you have questions as to whether an action is reportable or not, please contact the Office of Audit, Risk and Compliance.

 There are several methods for reporting suspected compliance and ethics violations.
 The Compliance and Ethics Web Form and toll-free Hotline are managed by EthicsPoint, an independent company, and are available 24 hours a day, 365 days a year.
 Reports submitted through the Web Form or Hotline are then forwarded to the appropriate university officials who will promptly address the allegations.
 If contact information is provided by the reporting party, he or she may be contacted for further information or may request updates on the investigation.

 Your commitment to integrity and honesty is an important element in maintaining an ethical and secure workplace environment for everyone.
 Your help in calling attention to unethical or irregular practices is greatly appreciated.
 To encourage employees to report potential wrongdoing, it is against Oregon State policy for anyone associated with OSU to retaliate against those who report suspected wrongdoing in good faith.
 See Oregon Whistleblowers Protection Law (ORS 659A.199).